wp-plugins/events-made-easy/readme.txt

 = 1.5.20 =
 * Improvement: Dutch language updates, thanks to Herman Boswijk
+* Improvement: when using custom fields in a form, FIELD{03} and FIELD{3} (thus leading zero's) are now supported.
+This was already working ok for storing the values, but not for checking the required field values

 = 1.5.19 =
 * Feature: rsvp end date/time restriction can now be negative, so you can say "Allow RSVP until -2 days -1 hours before the event starts, indicating the rsvp can go on for 2 days and 1 hour AFTER the event has started.
 The rsvp end can never go beyond the event end date itself of course.